netdata-be/syntra-linux/tutorials/2_setup-dhcp-server.md

 **Step 2:** Adding the key to the DNS config

-Make sure your `/etc/bind/named.conf` local looks like this:
+Make sure your `/etc/bind/named.conf.local` looks like this:

     include "/etc/bind/ddns.key";